 Enjoying the benefits of using a solar engineering firm relies on careful selection.
 Start by evaluating the company's reputation through its track record and reviews from past clients.
 Verify that it holds the necessary licenses and certifications in the states where you operate.

-Experience is another critical factor; prioritize firms with extensive experience in solar projects and a thorough understanding of local regulations.
-For example, some engineer firms specialize in other types of projects, not solar systems or battery storage.
-Therefore, they may have a slower turnaround time and higher costs.
+Experience is another critical factor; prioritize firms with extensive knowledge of solar engineer requirements and a thorough understanding of solar engineering review processes.
+Some engineering firms specialize in other industries rather than solar structural engineering, which can result in slower turnaround times and higher costs.

 Specialization in solar engineering is also important, as it indicates a deep understanding of the industry’s unique requirements.
 Reviewing the firm’s portfolio can provide insights into their ability to handle projects similar to yours, and asking for references from other solar installers can help you gauge satisfaction and identify any potential issues.